 Cabinet Files (.CAB) are compressed archives that contain system files or drivers.
 Occasionally Windows Update packages come in CAB format which doesn’t have an installation engine, XML file or the metadata file.
 For example, the update package for Cumulative Update for Windows 10 KB3194496 came in .cab format instead of the usual .msu format.

-Installing a .CAB Update Package
+Installing .CAB Updates

 To apply the CAB update, you need to use DISM, which is short for Deployment Image Servicing and Management Tool.

 Open an elevated or Admin Command Prompt window, and type:

 dism /online /add-package /packagepath:"cab_package_path"

 If a Windows Update package came in both formats (.cab and .msu), as in the case of KB3197954, I would opt for the .msu version always.

 Add Install option to the right-click menu for .CAB Files

 You can also add the “Install” command for .CAB files right-click menu so that you don’t have to run the DISM command-line manually.